You Matter to Us!

 - Trans Lifeline is a grassroots hotline offering direct emotional and financial support to trans people in crisis – for the trans community, by the trans community.
 Call them at 1-877-565-8860.

-- NEW: The Maternal Mental Health Hotline is a confidential, toll-free hotline for expecting and new moms experiencing mental health challenges.
+- The Maternal Mental Health Hotline is a confidential, toll-free hotline for expecting and new moms experiencing mental health challenges.
 The hotline is accessible by phone or text at 1-833-9-HELP4MOMS (1-833-943-5746) in English and Spanish.
-If you are in crisis, please use 911, the Suicide Prevention Lifeline or the Crisis Text Line.
+If you are in crisis, please use 911, 988 or the Crisis Text Line.

 - The Family Tree’s 24-hour Parenting HelpLine provides free and confidential advice, community resources and support for parents and caregivers.
 Contact them at 1-800-243-7337.